 This is part two of my interview with legendary LaSalle Senior High School point guard Tim Winn.
+The interview was a part of the research for my two-part book project entitled, The Engineers: A Western New York Basketball Story.
 In part one, we discussed his background, how he started playing basketball and how he became a LaSalle Explorer.
 In part two, we talk more about playing in the LaSalle basketball program, where Tim played college basketball, the closing of LaSalle Senior High School, and finally, how basketball has changed.

 Anwar Dunbar: So, with your team having its eyes on Glens Falls the entire time, it sounds like even though you were getting everyone’s best shot every night, you weren’t very concerned with any of the other Section VI teams.

 Tim Winn: Don’t get me wrong, there were a lot of tough teams in Western New York, but there wasn’t one game there that was going to take us up too high, or take us down too low no matter what the results were, because our goal every year was Glens Falls.
 It’s like the Cleveland Cavaliers right now.
 Yes, Boston is tough, but for the Cavs it’s championship or bust.
 Once you get to Glens Falls a couple of times, you’re not accepting anything else.
 No matter what the ups and downs are during the year, your eyes are still on that prize, and it’s all that really matters to you.

 AD: Were there any games in Section VI that you had circled?
 Niagara Falls High School, for example.
 That was a ‘rivalry’ game wasn’t it?